wp-plugins/facebook-pagelike-widget/readme.txt

 Added option to show or hide border from widget.

 Added default values to all needed fields while you setup widget, it will help you.

+Version 2.2

+Added option to add custom css for widget.

+Added option to select language to show your facebook widget in any language you want.

 If you have any question regarding plugin, mail me on <a href=\"mailto:cemilap.88@gmail.com\">cemilap.88@gmail.com</a> or add me on <a href=\"http://www.facebook.com/milap112\">Milap</a>.
 I will reply you as soon as possible.